DarrylLeRoux/Javascript/behind_the_scenes/notes.md

 - Creation of global execution content (Not inside functions)
 - Execution of top-level code
 - Execution of functions and waiting for callbacks

+# Scope and Scope Chain

+- **Scoping:** How our program's variables are organised and assessed.
+- **Lexical Scoping:** Scoping is controlled by placement of functions and blocks in the code.
+- **Scope:** Space or environment in which a certain variable declared.
+Thre is global scope, function scope and block scope.
+- **Scope of a variable:** Region of our code where a certain variable can be accessed.

+### Global Scope

+- Outside of any function or block
+- Accessible everywhere

+### Function Scope

+- Variables are accessible only inside the function
+- Also called local scope
+- Will get ReferenceError if you try and access this outside

+### Block Scope (ES6)

+- Variables are accessible only inside a block {}
+- Only applies to `let` and `const`, not `var`